 And God forbid he catches me baking without him.
-You see, baking is his "thing" (the autism dictionary defines "thing" as anything an autistic person likes to do to the exclusion of all else).
+You see, baking is his thing.
 If I try to sneak in a batch without little hands taking over he barrels into the room like a boy betrayed, as if he caught me cheating.
 Yes folks, in our house attempts to bake without him are generally referred to as cheating on him.
 If you're going to cheat, we say, make sure it is after he goes to bed....and be certain he's asleep because if he smells those muffins in the oven its over.

 Sure, I affect exasperation but deep down I love this.
 While some of you lament that your five year old now has her own life I get to keep my baby longer.
 A lot longer.

 It's fun.
 Until it isn't.